huynhtruc0309/Unet-SpaceNet2/README.md

 I try to solve this as an image segmentation problem and build a segmentation model which is Unet in Pytorch (based on this https://www.pyimagesearch.com/2021/11/08/u-net-training-image-segmentation-models-in-pytorch/).
 This report covers:

 * An overview of U-Net that make it a powerful segmentation model
-* Creating a custom PyTorch Dataset for our image segmentation task
+* Creating a custom PyTorch Dataset for Space Net 2
 * Training the U-Net segmentation model from scratch

-## About Unet
+## An overview of U-Net that make it a powerful segmentation model
 * The U-Net architecture follows an encoder-decoder structure, where the encoder gradually compresses information into a lower-dimensional representation.
 Then the decoder decodes this information back to the original image dimension.
 Owing to this, the architecture gets an overall U-shape, which leads to the name U-Net.

 * One of the salient features of the U-Net architecture is the skip connections, which enable the flow of information from the encoder side to the decoder side, enabling the model to make better predictions.